CM’s Aide Visits District Jail Taimergarah - UrduPoint

 CM’s Aide Visits District Jail Taimergarah

-LOWER DIR, (UrduPoint / Pakistan Point News - 11th Dec, 2024) Special Assistant to Chief Minister Khyber Pakhtunkhwa for Jails Humayun Khan Wednesday visited District Jail Taimergarah and its various sections.
+PESHAWAR, (UrduPoint / Pakistan Point News - 17th Dec, 2024) Special Assistant to Chief Minister Khyber Pakhtunkhwa for Jails Humayun Khan here Tuesday visited District Jail Taimergarah and visited its various sections.

 He was also briefed by Jail Superintendent about reforms being initiated for uplift of prisoners and to make them useful part of the society.